dcos/dcos-website/src/blog/2016-12-21_package_storage.md

 package_storage_uri: file:///var/lib/dcos/cosmos/packages
 ```

 These tell the Cosmos package manager to use the local filesystem of the master node to store package data.
-They can also be configured to use S3 URIs, which would be necessary for clusters with more than one master.
-(TODO: Show how to configure for S3?)

 You will also need to copy the private SSH key for your cluster's nodes to `genconf/ssh_key` and adjust its permissions: